KF-Art/icewm-personal-tunning/README.md

 <H1>DIY Method</H1>
 Here, you will learn how to configure IceWM and tune it.
 Also, this is a explanation of the automated script's functioning.

+To start, we will create a directory in which the cloned GitHub repositories will be saved.

+	mkdir "$HOME/github"

 <H1>Installing Yay and enabling Arch Linux support (Artix Only)</H1>
 Into Artix, you will need to enable Arch Linux support and install Yay or any AUR helper.
 The last step will add extra, community and multilib Arch's repositories.
 If Artix repositories get more populated, this will not be necessary in the future.